 The ARC shall determine whether a variance will be granted.
 This decision will be sent to the applicant in writing.
+Requests for variances are considered in letter form with complete Applications.
 Any variance granted by the ARC expires simultaneously with ARC project approval expiration.
+Variances requests are generally not considered by the ARC until Preliminary review.